-- 1. Continuous operation costing methods are appropriate for organisations that produce a continuous flow of identical units.
-The costs incurred are averaged over the number of units produced in the period in order to determine the cost per unit. - 2.
-Service costing often involves the use of a composite cost unit.
-The service costing method can be applied to internal services and functions as well as to services supplied to customers outside the business. - 3.
-There may be more than one process involved in process costing.
-The output of one process becomes the input of the next process in the sequence. - 4.
+1. The process costing method is appropriate for organisations that produce a continuous flow of identical units.
+The costs incurred are averaged over the number of units produced in the period in order to determine the cost per unit.

+- 2. There may be more than one process involved in process costing.
+The output of one process becomes the input of the next process in the sequence. - 3.
 A normal loss is the expected level of loss for the period.
 The normal loss does not absorb any process costs.
-If it is saleable it is valued at its scrap value, otherwise the normal loss will have zero value. - 5.
-The scrap value of the normal loss is conventionally deducted from the cost of the first cost element in the analysis, which is usually either materials cost or previous process cost. - 6.
+If it is saleable it is valued at its scrap value, otherwise the normal loss will have zero value. - 4.
+The scrap value of the normal loss is conventionally deducted from the cost of the first cost element in the analysis, which is usually either materials cost or previous process cost. - 5.
 If losses are greater than the normal loss, the extra loss is called an abnormal loss.
-If losses are lower than the normal loss the difference is called an abnormal gain. - 7.
+If losses are lower than the normal loss the difference is called an abnormal gain. - 6.
 Abnormal losses and gains are valued at the same unit rate as good output.
-Their scrap values do not affect the main process account but are accounted for in a separate abnormal loss or abnormal gain account. - 8.
-Where there are incomplete units in the process at the end of the period, that is, when there is closing work in progress, it is necessary to determine the number of equivalent units of production in order to calculate the production cost per unit. - 9.
-Joint products are two or more products produced in the same process and each has a significant sales value compared to the other. - 10.
-A by-product is produced in the same process as the main product but its value is incidental compared with the value of the main product. - 11.
-The point in the process at which joint or by-products become individually recognisable is known as the separation point or split-off point.
-Costs incurred in the process up to this point are known as common costs, joint costs or pre-separation costs. - 12.
-Common costs may be apportioned to individual joint products on the basis of their weight or volume at the separation point, their sales value at the separation point or their final sales value, net of the cost of any further processing beyond the separation point. - 13.
-A by-product is usually valued at its net realisable value at the separation point.
+Their scrap values do not affect the main process account but are accounted for in a separate abnormal loss or abnormal gain account. - 7.
+Where there are incomplete units in the process at the end of the period, that is, when there is closing work in progress, it is necessary to determine the number of equivalent units of production in order to calculate the production cost per unit. - 8.
+There are a number of ways in which process costing can be contrasted with specific order costing methods such as job, batch and contract costing.

-- 1.1 State which of the following are characteristics of service costing:

-- (i) high levels of indirect costs as a proportion of total costs.

-- (ii) use of composite cost units.

-- (iii) use of equivalent units.

-- (A) (i) only.

-- (B) (i) and (ii) only.

-- (C) (ii) only.

-- (D) (ii) and (iii) only.

-- 1.2 Process B had no opening stock.
-13,500 units of raw material were transferred in at $\pounds$ 4.50 per unit.
-Additional material at $\pounds$ 1.25 per unit was added in process.
-Labour and overheads were $\pounds$ 6.25 per completed unit and $\pounds$ 2.50 per unit incomplete.
+- 1.1 Process B had no opening stock.
+13,500 units of raw material were transferred in at \pounds 4.50 per unit.
+Additional material at \pounds 1.25 per unit was added in process.
+Labour and overheads were \pounds 6.25 per completed unit and \pounds 2.50 per unit incomplete.
 If 11,750 completed units were transferred out, what was the closing stock in process B?

-- (A) £,77,625
+- (A) £ 77,625

 - (B) £14,437.50

 - (C) £141,000

 - (D) £21,000

-- 1.3 In a process account, abnormal losses are valued:
+- 1.2 In a process account, abnormal losses are valued:

 - (A) at their scrap value.

-- (B) the same as good production.
+- (B) at the same rate as good production.

 - (C) at the cost of raw materials.

 - (D) at good production cost less scrap value.

-- 1.4 A chemical process has a normal wastage of 10 per cent of input.
+- 1.3 A chemical process has a normal wastage of 10 per cent of input.
 In a period, 2,500 kg of material were input and there was an abnormal loss of 75 kg.
 What quantity of good production was achieved?

 - (A) 2,175 kg

 - (B) 2,250 kg

 - (C) 2,325 kg

 - (D) 2,475 kg

+- 1.4 In process costing, where losses have a positive scrap value, when an abnormal gain arises the abnormal gain account is:

 - (A) credited with the normal production cost of the abnormal gain units.

 - (B) debited with the normal production cost of the abnormal gain units and credited with the scrap value of the abnormal gain units.

 - (C) credited with the normal production cost of the abnormal gain units and debited with the scrap value of the abnormal gain units.

 - (D) credited with the normal production cost of the abnormal gain units and credited with the scrap value of the abnormal gain units.

-Data for questions 1.6-1.8
+Data for questions 1.5-1.7